 For example, when you begin a project, you may not have any idea how long you’ll work with a client.
 It could take a month, or it could take a year.
 You can’t always tell until you start.

 Likewise, while you may have some idea of the project’s scope, it’s ultimately up to you to figure out the guidelines and get the resources you need.
 Often this means finding a way to bring on additional consultants you hadn’t anticipated needing or convincing the company to devote additional resources to the project.

 Wondering what the consulting field is like?
-Enroll in a Forage consulting virtual experience program and see what it’s like to work in the field.
+Enroll in a Forage consulting job simulation and see what it’s like to work in the field.